art-emini/DuckEngine/README.md

 ## Attribution

-Cube (Cube found in logo) by José Manuel de Laá from the Noun Project.
+The cube in the [DuckEngine Logo](global/Logo.png) is by José Manuel de Laá from the Noun Project.

 ## License